KuraKiyuko/osticket-prereqs/README.md

 <img src="https://i.imgur.com/Clzj7Xs.png" alt="osTicket logo"/>
 </p>

-<h1>osTicket - Prerequisites and Installation, a Step-by-Step Guide </h1>
+<h1>osTicket - Prerequisites and Installation, A Step-by-Step Guide </h1>
 This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />

 <h2>Environments and Technologies Used</h2>